 Student Worker of the Year

-Senior Leadership Award
+Thomas F. Schutte Senior Leadership Award

 John Morning Scholarship

 Each fall, the Office of Student Involvement hosts a leadership retreat for interested Pratt students.
 The retreat is an overnight event at a camping center where participants learn about leadership styles and how these styles apply these styles to their own leadership experience.
 Students who have gone on the retreat over the years have learned concepts that have enhanced their personal leadership paths and increased their self-confidence.
 Some students have even gone on the retreat more than one year to reap the benefits of the activities offered.
+There is no cost for the retreat but registration is required.

 The Art of Leadership Conference

 Primarily for new student leaders, the Art of Leadership Conference is offered during spring semester.
 Participants can choose from a variety of workshops facilitated by seasoned Pratt student leaders.
-Register now.

 Connections is an opportunity for students to learn about themselves, meet other like-minded students and get involved at Pratt.
 The five-week, not for credit class is during the first part of the Spring semester and addresses: communication skills, organizational skills, identity and diversity awareness, decision-making, and problem solving.
 Students may apply for Connections towards the end of fall semester.
+Register Now